 3. Are all elders and leaders required to sit through "Calvinist indoctrination," such as by studying books from Sproul, MacArthur, Pink, White, Piper, Packer, etc.?
 How about Wayne Grudem's Systematic Theology?
 (From what I understand, all elders are required to go through this book with the pastor, as well as others who are invited to study it in little groups with him.
 Is that right?)

 4. Are all reasonable doubts about Calvinism and questions about its illogical inconsistencies answered with "Well, we don't have to understand it; we just have to accept it because it's 'what the Bible says'" or "Humble Christians accept this teaching in faith" or "Who are we to question God"?
 (These are marks of cults and false religions: silencing any opposition, shaming people into submission, blocking any opposing views, surrounding themselves with only those who agree, convincing people that there are "deeper, hidden meanings" to Scripture that the people can't really understand so they just have to trust the leaders, etc.)

-(I read something once about how if a not-specifically-Calvinist church is looking for a new pastor, and if the pastoral candidate is a strong Calvinist but doesn't reveal it upfront during the interview process, he will eventually tear apart the church.
+5. And was this pastor upfront about his Calvinism when you interviewed him for the head pastor role?
+Or did he hide it?
+(I read something once about how if a not-specifically-Calvinist church is looking for a new pastor, and if the pastoral candidate is a strong Calvinist but doesn't reveal it upfront during the interview process, it will eventually tear apart the church.
 I can understand why that happens!
-Here are some "red flags" to watch for from other people's experiences, some things to consider: "Church Takeover Success Using Strategies From A Calvinista Playbook" ...
+Here are some other "red flags" to watch for from other people's experiences, some things to consider: "Church Takeover Success Using Strategies From A Calvinista Playbook" ...
 "Is Calvinism or Reformed Doctrine Taking Over Your Church?" ...
 "My Journey Into Calvinism.")